+Semester Awards

+Dean's List

-Semester Awards Dean's List SFBC&TS recognizes superior academic performance at the end of each semester by the publication of a Dean's List for the college.
+SFBC&TS recognizes superior academic performance at the end of each semester by the publication of a Dean's List for the college.
 To be included in this list, an undergraduate student must complete a half-time load (at least 6 credits) with a grade point average of 3.5 or higher.
 The selection of Dean's List students is based on grades reported on the official grade reporting date for each semester.
-No changes are made to the list as a result of grade changes and removal of "I"
+No changes are made to the list as a result of grade changes and removal of "I" grades.
+Grades of "AUD", "P", and "R" are not used in determining eligibility for the Dean's List.

-President's
+President's List